-Welcome to the Institute of Technology at Linköping University!
+Welcome to the Faculty of science and engineering at Linköping University!

 Tomorrow's engineers and scientists must be equipped with problem-solving skills and an ability to judge the consequences of technological solutions.
 The Institute of Technology is one of four faculties at Linköping University and one of Sweden's major faculties of engineering and science.
 It is an education provider with an international reputation for high quality and border-crossing education.
 Undergraduate and postgraduate students benefit from being in an environment of extensive and advanced research.

 Linköping University (LiU) education emphasizes problem-solving skills, encouraging the individual student to actively pursue knowledge and an understanding of technological consequences.

 Nationwide polls of graduates of Swedish universities have consistently top-ranked LiU’s Institute of Technology in key issues such as educational quality, student social life and preparation for the job market.
 This is a source of pride for us.
 In independent surveys our graduates state that their education at LiU prepared them well for the realities of professional life and led to high-valued jobs.

 Most postgraduate research is in-depth study in a specific field but this often leads to scientific collaborations both within LiU and internationally.
 In both cases, there is a focus on the bona fide needs.
 Research at the Institute of Technology is to a great extent funded by external financing.
 In the near vicinity of the main campus in Linköping is Mjärdevi Science Park, home to some 220 high-tech companies, most with a focus on IT.
 Many of them are spin-offs from the Institute of Technology.